Ground zero art exhibit featuring Saudi flag to be moved

-NEW YORK (AP) — An art exhibit installed on the grounds of the World Trade Center that features a giant candy sculpture wrapped in the Saudi Arabian flag is being relocated following complaints from 9/11 victims groups.
+NEW YORK (AP) — An art exhibit installed on the grounds of the World Trade Center that features a giant candy sculpture wrapped in the Saudi flag will be relocated following complaints from 9/11 victims groups, the agency that oversees the site said Monday.

-The Port Authority of New York and New Jersey confirmed Monday the exhibit “Candy Nations” is being moved to the Kennedy Airport AirTrain system later this week.
+The Port Authority of New York and New Jersey confirmed the exhibit “Candy Nations” will be moved to the Kennedy Airport AirTrain system this week.

-Nearly 3,000 people died when hijacked planes slammed into the original trade center towers, the Pentagon and a Pennsylvania field on Sept.
-11, 2001.
-Fifteen of the 19 attackers were Saudis.
+“We have been in contact with the 9/11 Memorial and various stakeholders, and in full collaboration with the artist will relocate the exhibit from its current location,” the Port Authority said in a statement.
+“We believe this solution respects the unique sensitivities of the site and preserves the artistic integrity of the exhibit.”

+Each of the candy sculptures in the exhibit, crafted by French artist Laurence Jenkell and shown in more than 25 countries, features flags from countries in the G-20 summit.

 Most Read Entertainment Stories